Accelerate your career with the 90 Day Mentoring Challenge → Learn More

 Michael Roth

-Michael Roth has been working as a consultant since 2011 and found his way into IT around 2015.
-He focuses on Power Platform Governance, Adoption and organizational implementation.
-Coming from a Microsoft 365 background he creates opportunities for end users, admins and code-first developers to realize fusion projects with the Power Platform.
+Michael Roth has been working as a consultant since 2011 and found his way into the IT around 2015.
+He focuses on Power Platform Governance, Administration, Security as well as organizational implementation.
+Coming from an M365 background, he has a holistic view of the entire platform.